ishan00/multiprocessor-cache-coherence/README.md

 ### 3. Yen and Fu[6]
 This scheme suggested a small refinement to Censier and Feautrier consistency technique.
 The central directory is unchanged, but in addition to the valid and dirty bits, a flag called the single bit is associated with each block in the caches.
 A cache block's single bit is se if and only if that cache is the only one in the system that contains the block.
 This saves having to complete a directory access before writing to a clean block that is not cached elsewhere.
 The major drawback of this scheme is that extra bus bandwidth is consumed to keep the single bits updated in all the caches.
 Thus, the scheme saves central directory accesses, but does not reduce the number of bus accesses versus the Censier and Feautrier protocol.
 ### 4. Archibald and Baer[7]
 This scheme presented a directory-based consistency mechanism with a different organization for the central directory that reduces the amount of storage space in the directory, and also makes it easier to add more caches to the system.
 The directory saves only two bits with each block in main memory.
 These bits encode on of four possible stated: block not cached, block clean in exactly on cache, block clean in an unknown number of caches, and block  dirty in exactly on cache.
 The directory therefore contains no information to indicate which caches contain a block: the scheme relies on broadcasts to perform in invalidates and writeback requests.
-The block clean in exactly on cache state obviates the need for a broadcast when writing to a clean block that is not contained in any other caches.  <br>
+The block clean in exactly on cache state obviates the need for a broadcast when writing to a clean block that is not contained in any other caches.  <br><br>

 Two clear differences are present among these directory schemes : the number of processor indices contained in the directories and the presence of a broadcast bit.
 We can thus classify the schemes as Dir<sub>i</sub>X, where i is the number of indices kept in the directory and X is either B or NB for Broadcast or No Broadcast.
 In a no-broadcast scheme the number of processors that have copies of a datum must always be less than or equal to i, the number of indices kept in the directory.
 If the scheme allows broadcast then the numbers of processors can be larger and when it is (indicated by a bit in the directory) a broadcast is used to invalidate the cached data.
 The one case that does not make sense is Dir<sub>0</sub>NB, since there is no way to obtain exclusive access.